 Helluva spectacle, wrapped around a standard rock biopic.

-Rocketman, much like her mercurial subject, wears her artifice on her sleeve.
+Rocketman, much like her mercurial subject Elton John, wears her artifice on her sleeve.
 It goes big, and in a variety of ways: setpieces such as ‘Saturday Night’s Alright For Fighting’ and ‘Benny & The Jets’ range from, respectively, hand-wavy song-and-dance to beautiful, sensual imagery.
 The costumes, lighting, colours, setpieces, performers and performances are all beautiful, and at times transcendent.

 The only thing grounding this otherwise lofty, dreamy, free-floating whirlwind of a cinematic experience, is that Rocketman is fundamentally a biopic: it adheres very obediently to that standard structure, and it makes sure to go through every single rock star movie image, scene and beat you expect to see.
 And whether the catharsis finale – the moment, perhaps, which felt to me to be the most stage-play-ish – actually works for you will, I suspect, depend on how theatrical your drama tastes go.

-The amazing costumes, spectacular lighting, outstanding Taron Edgerton, and even man-tastic specimen Richard Madden (looking divine when he isn’t being assassinated at his own Red Wedding) all couldn’t distract me from the fact that it was Elton John’s voice I wanted to hear singing those incredible songs.
+Julian Day‘s amazing costumes, the spectacular lighting, an outstanding Taron Edgerton, and even the man-tastic specimen that is Richard Madden (looking divine when he isn’t being assassinated at his own Red Wedding) all couldn’t distract me from the fact that it was Elton John’s voice I wanted to hear singing those incredible songs.
 But it is testament to the power, craft and substance of Elton John and Bernie Taupin’s songs that they stand up to – nay, thoroughly lend themselves to – such dramatic, theatrical rearrangement and re-purposing.